 The Central Bank is in charge of monetary policy implementation in Iceland and performs a wide range of functions to this end.
 The main objective of monetary policy is price stability.
 The activities of the Central Bank are largely governed by Act No. 36/2001, on the Central Bank.
 The Central Bank imposes a reserve requirement on all the commercial and savings banks.
 The purpose of this limitation is to ensure that credit institutions have sufficient margin to the reserve requirement account to meet fluctuations in their liquidity positions.
 Foreign exchange transactions have been subject to capital controls since the banking system collapse in 2008.
 In general, the capital controls in the Foreign Exchange Act restricted the outflow of capital from Iceland and between resident and non-resident parties except in the case of a payment for goods or services.
-These capital controls prohibited certain transactions with securities and could adversely affect the ability of investors to invest in and trade with such securities.
-In June 2015, the Government of Iceland presented a comprehensive strategy for capital account liberalisation.
-In 2014 a new Act amending the Foreign Exchange Act took effect and in March 2017, the Central Bank announced new rules which provide for general exemptions to most of the existing restrictions pursuant to the Foreign Exchange Act.
-The Central Bank oversees surveillance of the rules on Foreign Exchange - see further "The Issuer's operating environment is still to some extent subject to capital controls even though the capital controls have mostly been lifted.
-Removal of the remaining capital controls could have a material adverse effect on the Issuer's business".
+These capital controls prohibited certain transactions with securities and could adversely affect the ability of investors to invest in and trade such securities.
+In June 2015, the Government of Iceland presented a comprehensive strategy for capital account liberalisation, see further "The recession in 2008 and the restructuring of the financial sector- Capital Controls".
+In 2014, a new Act amending the Foreign Exchange Act took effect and in March 2017, the Central Bank announced new rules which provide for general exemptions to most of the existing restrictions pursuant to the Foreign Exchange Act.
+The Central Bank oversees surveillance of the rules on Foreign Exchange.